The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 Southlands Farmers Market

 Every Saturday, the Southlands Shopping Center parking lot transforms into a space for seasonal produce, locally made home goods, food trucks, and art.
-Take note: The location for the Southlands Farmers Market has changed since last year.
-The 2022 spot is in the Town Square, right in front of the AMC Theatre.
+The Southlands Farmers Market its second year at its new location in the Town Square, right in front of the AMC Theatre.

 Location: 6155 S. Main St., Aurora